frederic-perez/AmE-dictionary/data/idioms.md

 __hard on the eyes__ :two: Unattractive; ugly.
 __hard pass__ :dart: _slang_ No; not interested; absolutely not.
 __hard pressed__ :three: Overburdened, put upon, as in _With all these bills to pay we find ourselves hard pressed._ _You’ll be hard pressed to visit them._
+__hard to believe__ Seemingly untrue; quite dubious. _Hard to believe, but there were no rules for capitalization until the 1700s._
 __hard to come by__ Difficult to possess, obtain, or acquire. _Steady work is hard to come by in this economy._
 __hard to say__ “Hard to say” is an idiomatic expression used to convey uncertainty or a lack of knowledge about something.
 It means that it’s difficult to predict or determine the outcome or the answer to a question, as the information is incomplete or unknown.
 __hard-boiled__ __2__ Tough and dispassionate; hardened by experience.